 We sing most types of choral music, and have occasionally dipped our toes into both jazz and folk repertoire.
-See the concerts page for details of our repertoire.
+Visit our repertoire page for information about previous events.

 Membership is open to anyone with a good voice and some knowledge of musical notation.
 Singing with us is a stimulating and enjoyable experience.
 Since we are a small choir, your voice matters.
 And since we're directed by outstanding professional conductor/composer Huw Morgan, singing with the Hanover Choir is exciting, challenging and rewarding.

-See the how to join page for further details, including a downloadable schedule of rehearsals, concerts and workshops for the 2010/11 season.
+See the how to join page for further details, including a downloadable schedule of rehearsals, concerts and workshops.

 We are affiliated to the National Federation of Music Societies, and have achieved the status of a registered charity (no 295306).
 You can download a copy of our constitution from the charities page.

 Hanover Choir's music director, Huw Morgan, was born in Newport, South Wales, and studied at the University of Oxford and the Royal Academy of Music.
 A professional church musician for more than twenty years, he currently works in London as organist at St Laurence, Catford and director of the Merbecke Choir of Southwark Cathedral.
 His compositions for organ and choirs have featured at festivals and cathedrals throughout the UK and Europe, on several recordings, on BBC Radio 3, and at London’s Southbank Centre.